Samba537/ParlAI/HELM_README.txt

 NOTE:
 Github actions workflow required some secrets and intial tags on the repo to pass that why its failing right now.
 I just added the workflow skelton for understanding.

+Issues Encountered:

+Multiple .py scripts in multiple folders to need to add into docker image, so added them as a folder under /app Few Dependencies are not upto date, so its having issues during the env setup ( this can be resolved by looking at the new packages or upgrades by going through each one of those in each build failure)
+Next one is Codecov is not properly enabled for code coverage reports